vLeov/php-chess/docs/game.md

 #### `public function playLan(string $color, string $uci): bool`

-Starts a game and makes a move in long algebraic notation.
+This one also starts a classical game in analysis mode making the first move in long algebraic notation instead.

 ```php
 use Chess\Game;